 Devon Energy produces more than 1.6 billion cubic feet of natural gas a day and more than 130,000 barrels of natural gas liquids per day.

 The Barnett Shale, a non-conventional reservoir, producing natural gas, NGLs and condensate, is the company's largest property both in terms of production and proved reserves.
 Devon Energy's leases are located in Denton, Johnson, Parker, Tarrant, and Wise counties in north Texas.

 Devon Energy sells its production under both long-term and short-term agreements at prices negotiated with third parties.
 In Canada, the national government and the governments of Alberta, British Columbia, and Saskatchewan regulate the volume of natural gas that may be shipped from those provinces.

-It pursuing a series of measures to increase capital and reduce debt.
+It is also pursuing a series of measures to increase capital and reduce debt.

-To raise cash, in 2014 Devon Energy agreed to sell some conventional liquids-rich gas assets in Western Canada, as well as six gas plants and related infrastructure, to Canadian Natural Resources for C$3.1 billion.
+To raise cash in 2014 Devon Energy sold its conventional liquids-rich gas assets in Western Canada, as well as six gas plants and related infrastructure, to Canadian Natural Resources for C$3.1 billion.

 That year the company agreed to sell all of its non-core US oil and gas properties to Linn Energy for $2.3 billion.
 The agreement covers Devon Energy’s remaining assets targeted for divestiture and includes properties in the Rockies, onshore Gulf Coast, and Mid-Continent regions of the US.
 Devon Energy is now concentrated in some of the most attractive North America resource plays.